Stage 1 of 2-Stage Surgery

 I’ve been very lucky to have an awesome nurse for the last three days shifts, her name is Joanne and she is the best.

-I think the Doctor ended up being able to fix the gland for me by closing it up so it looks more ‘normal’–I’m quite excited about that.
+I think the doctor ended up being able to fix the glans for me by closing it up so it looks more ‘normal’–I’m quite excited about that.

 The pain I had originally was in my testicle.
 The doctor used a procedure where he pulled tissue from inside my scrotum up and laid it over the stitches of the new urethra.
 It is called a ‘Dartos Flap Procedure’ I think and he said it reduces the chance of fistulas from 60% to less than 5% post op!